FAQs for Applicants

 Q: What should I wear?

 A: As a summer festival, day-to-day dress is very casual.
 Please bring comfortable walking shoes and clothing for both hot summer days and cool evenings.
 Concert dress is formal.
+Please refer to our packing list in the Student Handbook.

 Q: How do I do laundry?